openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 BUS Auxiliary commands (WHO=9) can be used to send on the BUS commands to control, for example, external devices or a BTicino Alarm system.

-The BTicino Alarm system **cannot** be controlled directly via the OpenWebNet protocol: the only possibility is to use AUX commands and configure your Alarm Control Panel (Automations section) to execute some commands (e.g. Arm alarm) when it receives a particular AUX OpenWebNet command.
+The BTicino Alarm system **cannot** be controlled directly via the OpenWebNet protocol: the only possibility is to use AUX commands and configure your Burglar-alarm Unit (`Automations` section) to execute some commands (e.g. Arm alarm) when it receives a particular AUX OpenWebNet command.
-Alarm Control Automations allow you to run an OpenWebNet command when a particular event occurs; in this case, the events are changes of state of the AUX device (WHO=9) and the command to be performed is a burglar alarm command (WHO=5).
+Alarm Automations allow you to run an OpenWebNet command when a particular event occurs; in this case, the events are changes of state of the AUX device (WHO=9) and the command to be performed is a burglar alarm command (WHO=5).

-To configure Alarm Control Automations go to the menu:
+To configure Alarm Automations go to the menu:

     Antitheft -> Automations

-##### Example configuration Automation 1: when AUX-4 goes ON, then ARM all Zones
+##### Example configuration Automation 1: when AUX-4 goes ON, then ARM all zones

 With this configuration when AUX `where=4` goes ON, the Alarm will execute the automation and send command `*5*8##` to ARM all zones: